Anthony Ker

 Anthony Fergus Ker (born 1967) is a New Zealand chess International Master (IM).

 Chess career

 Ker has represented New Zealand in eight Chess Olympiads between 1988 and 2018.
-His best result was in 1988 when he scored 7.5/12.
+His best result was in 1988 when he scored 7½/12.

 Ker has won or jointly won the New Zealand Chess Championship fourteen times since 1988/89.

 Anthony Ker was awarded the IM title when he finished third, with 6/9, in the Oceania Zonal Chess Championship held in Auckland, New Zealand in May 2000.
 He also competed in the Oceania Chess Championships in 2002, 2005 and 2012.

-Ker has had a decades-long friendly rivalry with fellow IM and NZ Champion Russell Dive, with an almost level score and high number of decisive games.
+Ker and fellow IM and NZ champion Russel Dive have maintained a decade long rivalry, with their head to head remaining close and few games ending in draws..

 Bridge

 Ker is also a strong bridge player who has represented New Zealand at several international events.